jimmyng94/PawBeat/website/README.md

 # Website Documentation
+## Introduction
 Website Link: https://tymonherzyk.github.io/PawPulseWeb/

 The **PawPulse** website was created to function as an educational space for displaing projects in a professional manner.
 Using the **PubNub API** the website can also display data aquired from the **PawPulse** hardware in realtime, both visually and graphically.
-The website is responsive for smartphones and monitors with built-in layouts for each type.
-The following scripting languages were used during the construction of the website:
+The website is responsive for smartphones and monitors.
+The following scripting languages were used to build the website:
 * HTML
 * CSS
 * Javascript